Yana Marinova

-Yana Marinova (Bulgarian: Яна Маринова) is a Bulgarian actress.
+Yana Marinova (Bulgarian: Яна Маринова, born 17 August 1978) is a Bulgarian actress.

 Life and career

 Yana was born on 17 August 1978 and completed higher education in economics.
 She married at 22 years old and has a son.
 She participates in Bulgarian feature films and serials, as well as foreign productions.
 She has presented various TV shows, and performs as a stuntwoman in some movies.

 She is one of the advertising faces of Garnier Cosmetics.

 Television

 In 2015, Yana Marinova played Elena Atanasova in the BTV series Glass Home.